microsoft/TypeScript/doc/spec.md

 ### Object literal spread assignment { #object-literal-spread-assignment }

-A spread assignment inserts properties into the object literal as if they all were written at the point of the spread assignment.
+A spread assignment inserts properties from the type of the spread assignment expression into the object literal as if they were all written at the point of the spread assignment.
-Unlike normal property assignments, however, duplicates are allowed.
+Unlike property assignments, however, duplicates are allowed.
 In the case of duplicates, the last assignment is the one that is that in the resulting object type.

 The only allowed types of expressions allowed in a spread assignment are
-  * The any type.
+* The Any type.
-  * The number, boolean, string or non-primitive object types.
-  * Mapped types.
+* Object types that are not mapped types.
-  * Unions or intersections of the above types.
+* A union type that contains the Void, Undefined, or Null types, or the literal types `"0"`, `0`, `false`, and that contains at least one member that is allowed in a spread assignment.
+* A union or intersection type whose members are all allowed in a spread assignment.

 Spreading other types results in an error.

 When a spread assignment in encountered in an object literal, the resulting type is defined as a combination of the type of the spread assignment and the object type built from the assignments preceding the spread assignment.
 For a preceding object type *O*, spreading:

-* The any type results in the any type.
+* The Any type results in the Any type.
 * The never type results in *O*.
-* A union type *U* results in the union of `{ O, ...u }` for all *u* in *U*.
+* A union type *U* results in the union of `{ O, ...T }` for all *T* in *U*.
-* The non-primitive object type results in the non-primitive object type.
-* The boolean, number or string types results in *O*.
+* The Boolean, Number, String, or non-primitive object types results in *O*.
 * An enum type results in *O*.
-* Any other type *O'* results in object type with properties:
+* Any other type *O'* results in an object type with properties:
   * of type *T* for every required, public property of type *T* in *O'* that is not a method of a class.
   * of type *T* for every required, public property of type *T* in *O* that is not a method of a class and is not a private property of *O'*.
   * of type *T | U* for every optional, public property of type *T* in *O'* that has the name same in *O* with type *U* and is not a method of a class.